supernarthur/resolve_source_sequence/README.md

 A settings window will open.

 In the top part, select the timelines you want the source sequence to be based on.
-In the options category, you can set the handles length (in frames), which is used to merge two clips if their handles touch.
+In the options category, you can set the handles length (in frames), which is used to merge two clips if their handles touch (it won't properly _add_ the handles to the clips, just merge clips together).
 You can also rename the source sequence to whatever name you like.

 Once you click `Create`, the sequence will be created and opened.